 Arrival in the United States and Getting to Campus

-Students and scholars already in the United States in F or J status are not bound to the 30-day rule.
+Students and scholars already in the United States in F status are not bound to the 30-day rule.
 However, an F-1 student transferring to Caldwell from another school in the U.S. must report to OISS within 15 days of the program start date listed on Caldwell’s I-20.
 Individuals in all other immigration categories should contact OISS about how early they can arrive.
 Ideally one should plan to arrive in Caldwell at least one week before beginning a program, and we always specify a date for students to arrive between one and two days before our international orientation begins.

 Note: Students should enter the United States only in immigration statuses that permit full-time study, namely F-1.
 For example, a full-time study is not permitted for those in the B-1/B-2 and WB/WT visa categories.
 It is strongly advised that one not attempt to change status from visitor to student while in the United States as it is risky, expensive, and time-consuming.